-SPT0 Stop condition trigger

-0 Stop condition is not generated.

-1 Stop condition is generated (termination of master device's transfer).
+SPT0 Stop condition trigger 0 Stop condition is not generated.
+1 After the SDA0 after the rated a Stop condition is generated (termination of master device's transfer).
 After the SDA0 line goes to low level, either set the SCL0 line to high level or wait until it goes to high level.
 Next, after the rated amount of time has elapsed, the SDA0 line changes from low level to high level and a stop condition is generated.

-Cautions concerning set timing

-• For master reception: Cannot be set to 1 during transfer.

-Can be set to 1 only in the waiting period when ACKE0 has been cleared to 0 and slave has been notified of final reception.

-• For master transmission: A stop condition cannot be generated normally during the acknowledge period.
+Cautions concerning set timing For master reception: Cannot be set to 1 during transfer.
+Can be set to 1 only in the waiting period when ACKE0 has been cleared to 0 and slave has been • For mast notified of final reception. • For master transmission: A stop condition cannot be generated normally during the acknowledge period.
 Therefore, set it during the wait period that follows output of the ninth clock.

-- Cannot be set to 1 at the same time as STT0. - SPT0 can be set to 1 only when in master mode^{Note}. - When WTIM0 has been cleared to 0, if SPT0 is set to 1 during the wait period that follows output of eight clocks, note that a stop condition will be generated during the high-level period of the ninth clock.
-WTIM0 should be changed from 0 to 1 during the wait period following the output of eight clocks, and SPT0 should be set to 1 during the wait period that follows the output of the ninth clock. - Setting SPT0 to 1 and then setting it again before it is cleared to 0 is prohibited.

-Condition for clearing (SPT0 = 0) Condition for setting (SPT0 = 1) Cleared by loss in arbitration Set by instruction Automatically cleared after stop condition is detected Cleared by LREL0 = 1 (exit from communications) When IICE0 = 0 (operation stop) • Reset
+SPT0 car When W stop cond the wait p of the nin Cannot be set to 1 at the same time as STT0.
+SPT0 can be set to 1 only when in master mode^{Note}.
+When WTIM0 has been cleared to 0, if SPT0 is set to 1 during the wait period that follows output of eight clocks, note that a stop condition will be generated during the high-level period of the ninth clock.
+WTIM0 should be changed from 0 to 1 during the wait period following the output of eight clocks, and SPT0 should be set to 1 during the wait period that follows the output of the ninth clock.
+Setting SPT0 to 1 and then setting it again before it is cleared to 0 is prohibited.
+Condition for clearing (SPT0 = 0) Condition for setting (SPT0 = 1) Cleared by loss in arbitration Automatically cleared after stop condition is detected Cleared by LREL0 = 1 (exit from communications) When IICE0 = 0 (operation stop) Reset Set by instruction